CQLabs/dart-code-metrics-presets/README.md

 # DCM Presets

 DCM is a static analysis tool that helps you analyse and improve your code quality.
-You can find all available lint rules [here](https://dcm.dev/docs/individuals/rules).
+You can find all available lint rules [here](https://dcm.dev/docs/rules).

 This repository contains a list of predefined presets for DCM:

 - **All:** contains all available lint rules for Dart and Flutter.
-- **Teams:**: contains all lint rules available only for the Teams version.
 - **Dart:** contains all lint rules applicable to any Dart app.
 - **Flutter:** contains all lint rules applicable to any Flutter app.
 - **Flame:** contains all lint rules for the Flame package.